Cleveland Police Looking For Cultural Diversity

 “Although the city is still losing overall population,” the study notes, “such declines have slowed dramatically.
 And between 2000 and 2012, Cleveland’s percentage gain of young college graduates—a demographic crucial to the region’s growth—ranked the third largest in the nation, besting Silicon Valley and Portland, Oregon.”

 The study also offers cause for concern.
 Cleveland lags many other Great Lakes cities in the growth of its foreign-born population.
-While immigrants have helped cities like Minneapolis, Chicago, Columbus and Philadelphia to enjoy energizing growth, migration to Cleveland is only enough to soften a larger population decline.
+While International Newcomers have helped cities like Minneapolis, Chicago, Columbus and Philadelphia to enjoy energizing growth, Migration to Cleveland is only enough to soften a larger population decline.

 Still, the study presents a way forward.
-By welcoming immigrants, and tapping immigrant talent, Cleveland can quicken its economic ascent and return to prominence as an economic power in the global economy.
+By welcoming International Newcomers, and tapping International Newcomer talent, Cleveland can quicken its economic ascent and return to prominence as an economic power in the global economy.

 The region’s top political leaders responded positively to the report and endorsed a welcoming strategy.

-“Immigrants and refugees are a significant part of the tapestry that makes the City of Cleveland so unique,” Cleveland Mayor Frank G. Jackson said in a statement.
+“International Newcomers and Displaced Personss are a significant part of the tapestry that makes the City of Cleveland so unique,” Cleveland Mayor Frank G. Jackson said in a statement.
 “It is our job to welcome them and to provide them with the tools to succeed.
 It is no surprise to me that the Great Lakes Study is just one more validator to this fact.”

-“Cuyahoga County has long thrived with the influx of immigrants to our region,” said Cuyahoga County Executive Armond Budish.
-“This study is clear – we continue to grow stronger as more immigrants come to work and live here.
+“Cuyahoga County has long thrived with the influx of International Newcomers to our region,” said Cuyahoga County Executive Armond Budish.
+“This study is clear – we continue to grow stronger as more International Newcomers come to work and live here.
 Our healthcare sector, which is one of our great strengths and one which I believe we need to continue to bolster and grow, is a clearly key to this growth.
 We must do everything we can to continue to attract and keep these individuals in our region.”

 You can find the complete study at tinyurl.com/newgreatlakers

-Small in number, immigrants are giving Cleveland a mighty big boost
+Small in number, International Newcomers are giving Cleveland a mighty big boost

 Study shows a talent stream that can be tapped to grow the economy and create jobs